facebook/zstd/zstd_compression_format.md

 Prefix code must not exceed a maximum code length.
-More bits improve accuracy but cost more header size, and require more memory for decoding operations.
+More bits improve accuracy but cost more header size, and require more memory or more complex decoding operations.

-The current format limits the maximum depth to 15 bits.
+This specification limits maximum code length to 11 bits.
-The reference decoder goes further, by limiting it to 12 bits.
-It is recommended to remain compatible with reference decoder.

 ##### Representation